andyblight/raspi-robot-esp32/docker/README.md

 docker run -it --rm --net=host microros/micro-ros-agent:foxy udp4 --port 8888 -v6
 ```

 If you examine the output from the agent, you should see messages being sent and received.
-You amy need to reboot the ESP32 (press and release the EM button) for the device to connect.
+You may need to reboot the ESP32 (press and release the EM button) for the device to connect.